-Tell students they are going to build their own artificial habitat, so they can observe this interaction more closely.
-Research and plan desired ecosystems as a class or in small groups.
+Step 2: Research and plan desired ecosystems as a class or in small groups.
 Make a master list of what is needed and make assignments of what to bring or collect.

-Here are some ideas for ecosystems.
-This type of ecosystem should take care of itself.
+This type of ecosystem should be self sustaining.
 All you will need to do is research and include the food each animal needs.
 If you do not wish to add animals to your ecosystem, make a plant terrarium that waters itself.
-If you would rather make an artifical habitat, skip to 2.
+If you would rather make an artificial habitat, skip to the next step.
+Here are a few ideas of different types of small scale environments that can be made.

+WOODLAND:

-WOODLAND: Plants- mosses, small ferns, liverworts, and tiny Virginia Creepers.
+Plants- mosses, small ferns, liverworts, and tiny Virginia Creepers.

 Animals- small toad or salamander.

 Ground- small pebbles, charcoal, sand, and soil.

 Directions- layer sand, pebbles, and charcoal.
 Top with a layer of soil.
 Plant your plants.
 Then add an animal and its food supply.
 Observe what happens.

+POND:

-POND: Plants- Cabomba, Vallisneria, Anacharis, or Elodea.
+Plants- Cabomba, Vallisneria, Anacharis, or Elodea.

 Animals: guppies, snails, tadpoles, newts, crayfish, or water insects.

 Ground- aquarium gravel, charcoal, and sand.

-Directions- put a layer of sand on the bottom, then add a layer of charcoal.
+Directions- Put a layer of sand on the bottom, then add a layer of charcoal.
 Top with a layer of soil.
 You may add shells, sticks, and stones.
 Fill with tap water that has been allowed to air out for 1 or 2 days or fill with pond water.

+DESERT:

-DESERT: Plants- Pincushion cactus, an opunita, fishhook cactus, or nightblooming cereus.
-Animalsdesert tortoise or horned lizard.
+Plants- Pincushion cactus, an opunita, fishhook cactus, or nightblooming cereus.

+Animals- desert tortoise or horned lizard.

 Ground- potting soil, aquarium gravel, charcoal, and sand.

-Directionsmix the soil, gravel, and charcoal together and layer on bottom.
+Directions- mix the soil, gravel, and charcoal together and layer on bottom.
 Cover with a layer of sand.
 Add a small dish of water for the animals.

-Instead of an ecosystem, you can create an artificail habitat for pillbugs, silkworms, mealworms, earthworms, fish, ladybugs, caterpillars, ants, mice, etc. Each group could make their own in a big glass jar.
+Step 3.
+Instead of an ecosystem, you can create an artificial habitat for pillbugs, silkworms, mealworms, earthworms, fish, ladybugs, caterpillars, ants, mice, etc. Each group could make their own in a big glass jar.
 Have groups decide what their animal or insect needs in order to live.
 Collect materials and prepare an environment that is similar to their natural habitat.
 You most likely will have to feed your animal.

+Step 4.
 Once you have your materials, begin making your ecosystems or habitats.

+Step 5.
 Observe your mini-ecosystems or artificial habitats for at least a couple of weeks.
 Instruct students to record daily observations in their science journals.
+Ask them questions such as:

+What were the living things in your environment?

+What were the non-living things?

+Describe the changes that occurred in your environment during your period of observations?

+How does your small scale environment compare to a larger environment?

+What question could you ask about interactions between living and nonliving things in the environment that could be investigated by observation?

-Did you end up with a balanced ecosystem?
-How many animals were in your habitat each day?
-What were they doing?
-Did you notice any evidence of microorganisms?
-Ask students to write a paragraph describing the interaction of microorganisms within an ecosystem.
-When you are done making observations be sure to return your insects or animals to their natural habitats.
+Did you end up with a balanced environment?

+Ask students to write a paragraph describing the interaction of organisms within an ecosystem.

+Step 6.
+When students done making observations be sure they return insects or animals to their natural habitats.